raspberrypilearning/LED-flower/en/step_2.md

 Make sure your Raspberry Pi is switched off for this part.

-Look at the pins that are sticing out of the top right of your Raspberry Pi.
+Look at the pins that are sticking out of the top right of your Raspberry Pi.

 + Take the jumper wire that is connected to the resistor and plug it onto the pin lavelled **3V3** on the diagram.

 + Take the jumper wire that is connected to the short leg of the LED ad plug it into the pin labelled **GND** on the diagram

 DIAGRAM

+(CREATE A STEM FOR YOUR FLOWER?)